NIT-Administrative-Systems/AS-CloudDocs/infrastructure/secrets.md

 ### In the Console
 By default, the KMS encryption key that you create will not be usable.
 You will grant your Lambda/ECS/etc `kms:Decrypt` access, but if you want to review your secrets in the console or use them from the CLI, there is an additional step -- granting the developer role you access AWS with access.

 To avoid exposing secrets to other teams in your department, this access it not automatically granted.
-The [example IAM policy above](#using-secrets) could specify your login group's ARN instead of an execution role ARN, in order to enable decryption in the AWS Console.
+The [example IAM policy above](#using-secrets) could specify your login group's name instead of an execution role name, in order to enable decryption in the AWS Console.

 ```hcl
 data "aws_iam_role" "developers" {